 House of Travel Limited and the entities within the House of Travel Group, including Orbit Businesses and House of Travel Retail Outlets (we, us, our) comply with the New Zealand Privacy Act 2020 when dealing with personal information.
-It applies to personal information provided or collected through www.houseoftravel.co.nz or www.mixandmatch.co.nz (“the Websites”).
-Should you require further details of specific entities within the Group, please contract our Privacy Officer (email@example.com).
+It applies to all personal information that we collect, process, or receive.
+This may be in person or via www.houseoftravel.co.nz or www.mixandmatch.co.nz, or other websites we maintain (“the Websites”), email, social media, apps, over the phone, or through other channels.
+Should you require further details of specific entities within the Group, please contract our Privacy Officer (firstname.lastname@example.org).

 Personal information is information about an identifiable individual (a natural person), and includes personal data, personally identifiable information and equivalent information under applicable privacy and data protection laws.